- FAQ

 -

-Since the Washoe County Public Administrator's Office does not have attorneys on staff, we cannot and do not provide legal advice.
-We can refer you to various resources who may be of assistance, but we cannot direct you or advise you what to do.
+The Washoe County Public Administrator's Office does not have attorneys on staff, and therefore cannot provide legal advice.
+While we can offer referrals to resources that may be helpful, we cannot direct you or advise you on the specific actions you should take.

 -